-Identical to a French gratin, an Italian gratinata enrobes cooked vegetables in a creamy béchamel sauce and is then topped with a mixture of breadcrumbs and Parmigiano, dotted with butter, and baked until the sauce bubbles gently and the crumb topping has browned.
+Identical to a French gratin, an Italian gratinata enrobes cooked vegetables in a creamy béchamel sauce, is topped with a mixture of breadcrumbs and Parmigiano, dotted with butter, and baked until the sauce bubbles gently and the crumb topping has browned.
 Now that we are well into fall and headed towards winter, cruciferous and root vegetables are taking center stage at the markets.
 Using what is abundant and in season is the best way to experience the best flavor and texture of vegetables.
-Other vegetables that are excellent to use in a gratinata are potatoes, endive, leeks, swiss chard, turnips, onions, butternut squash, brussels sprouts, parsnips, celery root, fennel, and broccoli (romanesco is particularly delicious if you can find it).
+Other vegetables that are excellent to use in a gratinata are potatoes, endive, leeks, swiss chard, turnips, onions, butternut squash, brussels sprouts, parsnips, celery root, fennel, and broccoli.
 Because so many vegetables complement each other in both flavor and texture, you can get creative with different combinations.
-A cauliflower gratinata is the perfect side dish for the upcoming holidays–it’s easy to make and the recipe can be increased to feed a crowd.
-The vegetables can be cooked a day ahead of time, drained and dried well, and stored in a tightly sealed container to cut down on preparation time the following day.
+A cauliflower gratinata is the perfect side dish for the upcoming holidays.
+It is easy to make and the recipe can be increased to feed a crowd.
+The cauliflower can be cooked a day ahead of time, drained and dried well, and stored in a tightly sealed container to cut down on preparation time the following day.

-In a small bowl, mix the Parmigiano-Reggiano (or Grana Padano) with the breadcrumbs.
+- In a small bowl, mix the Parmigiano-Reggiano with the breadcrumbs.
 Sprinkle the mixture evenly over the cauliflower, finishing with a sprinkle of the nutmeg over the breadcrumb mixture.
 Dot the top of the florets with the remaining ½ Tablespoon of butter.

 - Bake, uncovered, for 20-25 minutes, or until the breadcrumb mixture has browned lightly and the béchamel sauce bubbles gently.
 Serve hot.